Bella-aa/quiz-application/README.md

 * I would love to add a game sounds for this quiz project probably some catchy background tunes
 * I would like to add a timer, to give a countdown for the total time required to answer each quiz question.
 * I would like to add  different quiz topic containers so that the user can choose the quiz they want based on the topics available.
+* I would like to add background images to the quiz to make it eye catching.
 * I would also like to add a leader board showing the results of all the games played